 Use Descaling Solution

-The mineral deposits and calcium deposits in hard water causes a scale buildup.
+The mineral deposits and calcium deposits in hard water cause a scale buildup.
+Periodically you will need to descale your Keurig to keep your coffee tasting great.
 Descaling is using a cleaning solution to remove those water minerals.

 One method of cleaning is to buy Keurig Descaling Solution, discounted on Amazon.
-This Keurig Descaling Solution is supposed to remove mineral build up that comes from hard water.
-The descaling process removes the mineral buildup extends the life of the brewer.
+This Keurig Descaling Solution is supposed to remove mineral buildup that comes from hard water.
+The descaling process removes the mineral buildup and extends the life of the brewer.

 If you don’t want to spend the money on descaling solutions, then try these Keurig cleaning methods to save money.